tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 - Take regular backups/snapshot’s of your server.
 That way if something funny does happen.
 You can always restore it to a previous state.

+- KEEP A STRONG PASSWORD!
+Even though there is a brute force attack on your server, it is relatively very hard to crack the password if you keep a strong one.

+Bruce has a nice essay a nice essay about the subject here.
+Won’t repeat what he has said so take a look at it.

+Research suggests that adding password complexity requirements like upper case/numbers/symbols cause users to make easy to predict changes and cause them to create simpler passwords overall due to being harder to remember.

+Also read [OWASP’s blog](https://www.owasp.org/index.php/Authentication_Cheat_Sheet#Implement_Proper_Password_Strength_Controls) here about what they have to say about passwords

+There was a discussion on [security exchange](https://security.stackexchange.com/questions/29836/what-are-good-requirements-for-a-password) too over this

 - protect ssh with fail2ban

  Fail2ban can mitigate this problem by creating rules that automatically alter your iptables firewall configuration based on a predefined number of unsuccessful login attempts.
 This will allow your server to respond to illegitimate access attempts without intervention from you.